translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 To add the macro to normal.dot, here's how:

 - Open a blank document in MS Word.
-- In MS Word, go Tools -> Macro -> Macros.
+- In MS Word, go :menuselection:`Tools --> Macro --> Macros`.
-- Click "Organizer".
+- Click :guilabel:`Organizer`.
 It should show you the macros in with_apple.doc and normal.dot.
-- Select "apple" and click Copy to copy to normal.dot.
+- Select "apple" and click :guilabel:`Copy` to copy to normal.dot.
-- Close both files, and click OK etc.
+- Close both files, and click :guilabel:`OK` etc.

 And that's it.
 Now a macro called apple.apple is part of normal.dot, and can be used on any document you open in MS Word.